MonRos3/syntax-summaries/terminal-commands.md

 # Terminal Commands

 Note: I use a Mac, so these terminal commands will differ from Windows-based systems.
-MacOS command-line interfaces [CLIs] uses a Unix-based shell, with some older systems using bash by default, and Mac systems [since Catalina] using zsh by default.
+MacOS command-line interfaces [CLIs] use a Unix-based shell, with some older systems using bash by default, and newer macOS systems [since Catalina] using zsh by default.

 Later on I will make a file titled "Command Prompt" tailored for Windows CLI commands.